 - ¾ lb spaghetti

-- salt and pepper to taste
+- salt to taste

-- 1 tablespoon oregano , chopped
+- 2 tablespoons parsley , chopped

 Other suggested recipes